9–11 West Superior Street | Architect: George Wirth | b. 1884 | Expanded 1902 (F. German) | Remodeled 1927 (Giliusin, Ellingsen & Erickson) | Extant

 A newspaper article about the addition called Silberstein “one of the most public spirited men in Duluth” and that “in a business way he has but few peers and no superiors in this part of the country.”

 Indeed, Silberstein was very interested in guiding Duluth forward.
-He served on Duluth’s Parks Board from 1891 until 1911.
-In 1913 year Silberstein ran for mayor but was defeated by W. I. Prince in one of the wildest political contests in the history of Duluth.
+He served on Duluth’s Parks Board from its inception in 1889 until 1913, when it was eliminated under Duluth’s new commission form of government.
+That same year Silberstein ran for mayor but was defeated by W. I. Prince in one of the wildest political contests in the history of Duluth.
 Two years later he ran for city commissioner.
 Both he and James Farrell, who also lost the mayoral race to Prince in the 1913 election, were elected by wide margins; Farrell was the nephew of William Farrell, Silberstein’s first business partner in Duluth.
 Silberstein held the office of commissioner of public safety until 1919, when he refused to run for another term.